Mexican drinks: all the best Mexican drinks

 Pronounced Ha Mai Ka this is the result of steeping the deep purple hibiscus flowers in sugar syrup and allowing the flavour and colour to develop into a deep sweet and tart tea or “juice” that tastes best when made fresh but can also be purchased pre-made here in the Yucatan.
 Jamaica is one of the most popular drinks in Mexico and is incredibly refreshing and full of vitamins.

-Horchata is a traditional Mexican beverage made with rice.
+Horchata is a traditional authentic Mexican beverage made with rice.
 It is flavoured with lime and cinnamon and sweetened with sugar.
 Originally, horchata was made with the chufa nut and sometimes melon or squash seeds.
 The rice, nuts or seeds are ground and mixed with water to make a milky-looking drink.
 This drink can be found in most Mexican restaurants and is often sold by street vendors in Mexico.
 Since it does not contain milk, it will not spoil as easily as a dairy-containing beverage.
 Drinks similar to horchata include Atole which is corn based.

 A raspado is Mexico’s version of the snow cone, the word “raspado” comes from the Spanish word meaning “to scrape”.
 Essentially a raspado is a whole lot of shaved ice which is drenched in a fruit syrup or crushed fruit.
 To make it a creamy delicious treat condensed milk is poured over the top and works to combine the flavours.

 A batido is kind of like a smoothie or milkshake but no icecream.
 Bastido’s are made with milk, or sweetened condensed milk, frozen or fresh fruit, and a touch of vanilla.

 This is similar to a raspado but the chamoy is mixed with fruit and chillies.
 Chamoy is a pickled fruit sauce of a kind and the usual fruit that is used is mango.

 Best Mexican hot drinks